pfgithub/threadclient/README.md

 -   [x] fix depth based load more things to not include the parent comment twice. this will be automatically fixed by doing ^^^^
 -   [x] support op, mod distinguished, and admin distinguished comments and posts
 -   [x] messages
+-   [ ] fix it so when you subscribe to a sub and then navigate to that sub page it still shows you as subscribed. this is an easy, but annoying, fix. just have to change it so the time the page was fetched gets piped through the whole system so good data doesn't get replaced with older bad data.
+-   [ ] add support for showing the multireddits a user has. new.reddit gets a fancy gql api for this but we have to use `/api/multi/:user` which is slow and will hold up page load so it must be done async. also along with this, other things that are only relevant to sidebar widgets should be switched to async too.
 -   [ ] reddit youtube comments using `/search?syntax=cloudsearch&q=`encode(`(url:`vid_id`) AND (site:youtube.com OR site:youtu.be)`)
 -   [ ] improve messages appearence
 -   [ ] if you see the message on one tab have it go away from the other tabs too without requiring a refresh, unlike old. and new.reddit